Engineering-Research-and-Development/iotagent-opcua/README.md

 $ node index.js
 ```

-Further Information about how to install the OPC-UA IoT Agent can be found at
+Further Information about how to install the OPC UA IoT Agent can be found at
 the corresponding section of the
 [Installation & Administration Guide](https://iotagent-opcua.readthedocs.io/en/latest/installation_and_administration_guide).